7 Minute Read

 When you’re in the market for a new phone, don’t just assume you have to pay the sticker price.
 Go to the store and talk with a salesperson to see if you can get the activation or upgrade fee waived.
 If you’ve been a customer for a long time, be sure to bring that up to see if you can score a loyalty discount.

 And if you find a great offer from a competitor, ask your current provider if they can match it.
 Use whatever leverage you have, including fees—or lack of fees—from competitors.
 It never hurts to ask for a better deal.
 Competition with other carriers is stiff, so they might just agree!
 But if they won’t negotiate, move on to point 10.

 10. Switch Carriers

 So, you’ve tried everything else.
 We saved the best (and most drastic) for last: It’s time to switch your service provider!
 Shop around and see who can give you what you need for the price that fits your budget.
 You’ll probably discover a better deal at one of the smaller, lesser-known carriers.
 Most of them have some link to the “big guys” and use their cellular towers for your phone signal anyway.
 So chances are, you’re still going to get pretty great coverage—but at a fraction of the cost.

 Just make sure you do your research.
 Ask around.
 Read reviews.
 And don’t sign up with a lousy carrier.

 Bonus Tip on How to Lower Your Cell Phone Bill

 Add up all the long-term costs before you buy.
-If you’re shopping carriers, you should add up the cost of the phone plus the cost of the service for the total life of the contract.
+If you’re shopping carriers, you should add up the cost of the phone plus the cost of the service for the year.
 That puts the total amount in your face instead of just the month-to-month payments.

-Remember, your monthly budget is just about the numbers.
-If you make your cell phone bill a smaller part of your budget, that means you’ll have more money each month to throw at your debt or to save for your future.
+Remember, your budget is all about the numbers!
+If you can lower your cell phone bill and make it a smaller part of your budget, you’ll have more money on hand to hit your goals each month—whether that’s throwing more at your debt or saving for your future.